Spider (pulp fiction character): Stories

+Will Murray would note the character's brutality and willingness to kill criminals, even occasionally pre-emptively.
+Price and Turner also noted he was considerably more brutal and violent than other pulp heroes, especially under Page, who they stated "maintained in the character a viciousness that placed The Spider magazine in a par with the horror-anthology pulps of its day".

+A complete list of all 119 Spider pulps in the original series is available online at fan sites (see The Spider | List.)

 Characters

+The Spider

 The Spider is millionaire playboy Richard Wentworth, who served as a major in World War I, and was living in New York City unaffected by the financial deprivations of the Great Depression.
 The ninth pulp represents him as the last surviving member of a rich family.

-Wentworth is easily identified as the Spider by his enemies in a number of earlier novels and is arrested by the police but escapes.
-He adopts a disguise, Tito Caliepi, and associated aliases.
+Wentworth is easily identified as the Spider by his enemies in a number of earlier novels and is arrested by the police, only to escape.
+He adopts a cover identity - Tito Caliepi - and associated aliases.
 The Spider's earliest costume consisted of a simple black domino mask, black hat, and cape.
 Later in the series, vampire-like makeup appears, which is replaced with a face mask featuring grizzled hair and finally a hunchback.
 These are added to terrorize the criminal underworld, while the Spider dispenses his brand of violent vigilante justice.
-(Actor and comedian Harold Lloyd previously used a similar mask, lank hair wig, and hunchback in the comedy film Dr. Jack (1922)).
-Utilizing his talent with a violin, Wentworth, posing as Caliepi, sometimes uses begging as part of his disguise.
+Utilizing his talent as a violinist, Wentworth (posing as Caliepi), sometimes uses busking as part of his disguise.